-Dr. Marc A. Bertrand, MA, MS is the Founder and Managing Director at The Bertrand Education Group (B.E.G).
-He is a proven cross-sector leader within the nonprofit industry that includes education programs, financial services and biotechnology, which originated from his Co-authored Publication that sold out on Amazon.com; "Effects of the Total Quality Management Operational System..." (https://www.amazon.in/Management-Operational-Language-Learners-Achievement/dp/124372563X).
-His portfolio has included some start-up companies through Angel Investments to notable pharmaceutical entities (i.e., Ariad, Clovis Oncology, Arrowhead, etc).
-Dr. Bertrand has reinvested his Net Proceeds by supporting philanthropic initiatives in conjunction with Fortune 500 companies to support humanitarian, education and health-relief efforts (Room to Read, Youth Career Initiative, Annual Breast Cancer Sponsorship) to ensure helping others.
+Dr. Marc A. Bertrand is the Founder and Managing Director at The Bertrand Education Group, LLC.
+Considered a content expert and also a proven cross-sector leader within the nonprofit industry that includes education programs, financial services and biotechnology, that originated from his Co-authored Publication that sold out on Amazon.com; "Effects of the Total Quality Management Operational System...".
+Dr. Bertrand's portfolio has included some start-up companies through Angel Investments to notable pharmaceutical entities (i.e., Ariad, Clovis Oncology, Arrowhead, etc).
+He has reinvested his net proceeds by supporting philanthropic initiatives in conjunction with Fortune 500 Companies to support humanitarian, education, professional coaching and health-related efforts (Room to Read, Youth Career Initiative, Breast Cancer Sponsorships) to ensure helping people globally as featured in an exclusive publication.

-Moreover, his distinguished work within academia, previously influenced the National Association of Social Workers (NASW) to extend an invitation (see invite) as their Consulting Editor for "Children and Schools" journal.
+Moreover, his distinguished work within academia, previously influenced the National Association of Social Workers (NASW) to extend an invitation (see invite) as their Consulting Editor for "Children and Schools" Journal.
 Hence, Dr. Bertrand being selected by St. John's University to teach a graduate level course in New York's business district to professionals seeking to explore opportunities and challenges to promote culturally relevant learning and to foster social and cultural justice for students, families and their communities.
-The former earned Dr. Bertrand "a feature" in the Business Journal given his inspirational story https://www.bizjournals.com/newyork/potmsearch/detail/submission/1342121 Dr. Bertrand has 20 years integrated experience that includes teaching K-12 from 1997 until 2002 and serving in senior level administrative capacities with a previous oversight as part of a $58 million dollar budget, he has a keen understanding of learning and personnel development as it relates to effective organizational leadership (optimum scaling).
+The former earned Dr. Bertrand "a feature" in the Business Journal given his inspirational story.
+Dr. Bertrand has 20 years integrated experience that includes teaching K-12 from 1997 until 2002 and serving in executive leadership capacities with a previous oversight of a $58 million dollar budget, he has a keen understanding of learning and personnel development as it relates to effective organizational reform (optimum scaling).

-Dr. Jennifer Neuhof, a licensed clinical and certified K-12 school psychologist, is the Founder and Managing Consultant at the Center for Student Behavioral Health (http://www.sbhgconsultants.com).
-Her multidisciplinary firm is B.E.G’s strategic partner that provides leadership and consultation to school professionals in matters of student behavioral health, school climate and risk management.
+Dr. Jennifer Neuhof, a licensed clinical and certified K-12 school psychologist, is the Founder and Managing Consultant at the Student Behavioral Health Group.
+Her multidisciplinary firm is B.E.G’s strategic partner that provides leadership and consultation to school and higher education professionals in matters of student behavioral health, school/campus safety and risk management.
+With over twenty years of experience in mental health administration and clinical work with children, adolescents and families, Dr. Neuhof provides best practice training, supervision and behavioral health emergency consultation that is customized to institution needs.

 Linda M. Suarez, Ed.D. is a visionary administrator with proven leadership abilities, and has acquired over 20 years of professional experience working in New York urban and suburban schools.
 A New York native, she earned a Bachelor’s of Science in Education from New York Institute of Technology, a Master’s of Science from C.W.
 Post/L.I.U., and a Doctorate in Education Leadership and Policy from Fordham University.
 Her vast professional experiences include supervision of Career and Technical Education, an Alternative High School and Special Education programs.